 New Balance OMN1S

-The new face and feet of New Balance, Kawhi Leonard made his presence felt in last night’s Game 7 victory over the Sixers with his last-second game winner.
+The new face and feet of New Balance, Kawhi Leonard made his presence felt in the NBA Playoffs by leading the Raptors all the way to their first NBA title.

 While his first signature shoe — the OMN1s — have been produced in many PEs, we’re liking this Nispey tribute the best.